timeplus-io/docs/docs/enterprise-releases.md

 1. If you have deployed one of the [2.3.x releases](enterprise-v2.3), you cannot reuse the data and configuration directly.
 Please have a clean installation of 2.4.x release, then use tools like [timeplus sync](cli-sync) CLI or [Timeplus External Stream](timeplus-external-stream) for migration.
 2. In Timeplus Console, no result will be shown for SQL [SHOW FORMAT SCHEMAS](sql-show-format-schemas) or [SHOW FUNCTIONS](sql-show-functions).
 This only impacts the web interface.
 Running such SQL via `timeplusd client` CLI or JDBC/ODBC will get the expected results.
 3. For [timeplus user](cli-user) CLI, you need to add `--verbose` to `timeplus user list` command, in order to list users.

-## Latest Releases {#latest}

-### 2.4.16
-Built on 08-04-2024.
-You can get it via:
-* For Linux or Mac users: `curl https://install.timeplus.com/latest | sh`
-* For Kubernetes users: `helm install timeplus/timeplus-enterprise --version v2.4.16 ..`
-* For Docker users (not for production): `docker run -p 8000:8000 timeplus/timeplus-enterprise:2.4.16`

-#### Changelog {#changelog_2_4_16}

-Comparing to the last `stable` release [2.4.15](#2415):
-* timeplusd 2.3.20 -> 2.3.21
-* timeplus_appserver 1.4.43 -> 1.4.44
-* timeplus_web 1.4.30 -> 1.4.31
-* timeplus cli 1.0.18 -> 1.0.19

-Components:
-* timeplusd
-  * improvement: refine the health check for materialized views
-* timeplus_appserver
-  * fix: refine the SQL for checking the latest state of materialized views
-* timeplus_web
-  * improvement: renamed "Data Ingestion" top level menu item to "Data Collection"
-  * feat: show last update time on data lineage
-* cli
-  * fix: list users properly

-#### Known issues {#known_issue_2_4_16}
-1. If you have deployed one of the [2.3.x releases](enterprise-v2.3), you cannot reuse the data and configuration directly.
-Please have a clean installation of 2.4.x release, then use tools like [timeplus sync](cli-sync) CLI or [Timeplus External Stream](timeplus-external-stream) for migration.
-2. In Timeplus Console, no result will be shown for SQL [SHOW FORMAT SCHEMAS](sql-show-format-schemas) or [SHOW FUNCTIONS](sql-show-functions).
-This only impacts the web interface.
-Running such SQL via `timeplusd client` CLI or JDBC/ODBC will get the expected results.

-## Other Releases {#other}
-Older releaess of 2.4.x will be listed here.